Cloudxtreme/vamp-pulse-api/README.md

 # vamp-pulse-api
-Pulse rest-api specification and a client + means of JSON serialisation
+Pulse rest-api specification and means of JSON serialisation